-- To educate and promote the development of problem-oriented, undergraduate generalist social work practitioners whose knowledge and skills base enables them to assess and address problematic situations among diverse individuals, families, groups, communities and organizations. - 2.
+- 1. To educate and promote the development of problem-oriented, undergraduate generalist social work practitioners whose knowledge and skills base enables them to assess and address problematic situations among diverse individuals, families, groups, communities and organizations. - 2.
 To foster students' ability to integrate the institutional and professional ideals of social justice and intervene on behalf of those discriminated against and oppressed. - 3.
+To enhance students' critical thinking and problem solving skills for contextual understanding and intervention with all social systems. - 4.
 To prepare students for graduate studies and foster commitment to a process of continued professional growth and development.